pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 ```
 The first row should be time and the second the quantity to be fitted (e.g., Optical Density or CFU)

-Instead, three APIs call direclty the files: the user must input  the paths to  a .csv data file and a .csv annotation to the functions of KinBiont.jl
+Instead, three APIs call direclty the files: the user must input  the paths to  a .csv data file and a .csv annotation to the functions of Kinbiont.jl
-; In these cases KinBiont expect for data a matrix where the first row are the names of the wells and the columns the numerical value of the measurements.
+; In these cases Kinbiont expect for data a matrix where the first row are the names of the wells and the columns the numerical value of the measurements.
 Note that the first one will be used as time:

 ```
 Time,  A1,     A2,      A3,